-The audit and risk committee is responsible for:
+The audit and risk committee is combined with the Resources Committee.
+The Committee are responsible for:

-- advising the governing body on the adequacy and effectiveness of the academy's systems of internal control and its arrangements for risk management, control and governance processes, and securing economy, efficiency and effectiveness (value for money); - considering and advising the GB on relevant reports by the RO, external auditors and Education Funding Agency's (EFA) External Assurance team and, where appropriate, management's response to these;

-- monitoring, within an agreed timescale, the implementation of agreed recommendations relating to RO, external audit and EFA External Assurance team reports; - advising the GB on the dismissal and remuneration of the external auditors; - ensuring effective coordination between the RO and the external auditors; - establishing, in conjunction with School management, relevant annual performance measures and indicators, monitoring the effectiveness of the external auditors through these measures and indicators, and deciding, based on this review, whether a competition for price and quality of the external audit service is appropriate; - ensuring that all allegations of fraud and irregularity are properly followed up.
+- advising the governing body on the adequacy and effectiveness of the academy's systems of internal control and its arrangements for risk management, control and governance processes, and securing economy, efficiency and effectiveness (value for money); - considering and advising the governing body on relevant reports by the RO, external auditors and Education Funding Agency's (EFA) External Assurance team and, where appropriate, management's response to these; - monitoring, within an agreed timescale, the implementation of agreed recommendations relating to RO, external audit and EFA External Assurance team reports; - Ensuring that risks are being addressed appropriately through internal scrutiny; - Reviewing the external auditor's plan each year; - Reviewing the annual report and accounts; - Reviewing the external auditor's findings and actions taken by the trust's managers in response to those findings; - advising the governing board on the dismissal and remuneration of the external auditors; - ensuring effective coordination between the RO and the external auditors; - establishing, in conjunction with School management, relevant annual performance measures and indicators, monitoring the effectiveness of the external auditors through these measures and indicators, and deciding, based on this review, whether a competition for price and quality of the external audit service is appropriate; - ensuring that all allegations of fraud and irregularity are properly followed up.